-Note that when any organisation has to establish your identity, such as the Identity & Passport Service or the DVLA, and your application involves more than one name change, they will insist on seeing all your deed polls, as well as your identification documents, because they need evidence of each link from the name on your identification documents to your current name.
+Note that when any organisation has to establish your identity, such as HM Passport Office or the DVLA, and your application involves more than one name change, they will insist on seeing all your deed polls, as well as your identification documents, because they need evidence of each link from the name on your identification documents to your current name.

 No, we don't ask you to send us your identification documents, because a deed poll is not a proof of identity, and if we did insist on seeing identification documents, it would make little to no difference to the status of your deed poll.
 So although there is some value in us seeing your documents, it does not justify the risk or expense of sending them through the post.

 When you use your deed poll to update your documents in your new name, you always have to produce your identification documents as well.
 A deed poll is not a certificate, and we are not a certifying authority — a deed poll is a legal document which is ultimately authenticated by you and your witness.